dnulnets/purescript-openlayers/README.md

 ```

 ## Patterns for OpenLayers
+All new operators in OpenLayers are mapped to a correspondign create function for each file.
+The case when the create options
+can be omitted completely an create' function is also added.

-The following patterns have been used:
+In addition to that the following patterns have been used:
 ### Inheritance
 The following pattern is used to follow the inheritance structure for the Openlayers FFI mapping: